Tinkercad: The Online Software to Start 3D Modeling

 Tinkercad is a good alternative to other 3D modeling software such as SketchUp or Fusion360 if you do not need the more advanced features of these solutions.
 Autodesk, producers of Fusion 360, acquired Tinkercad in 2013, two years after the latter was launched by former Google engineer Kai Backman and cofounder Mikko Mononen.
 The software’s main advantage over the other two software is that it is free, while still offering more modeling freedom than what first meets the eye!
 It is currently available in 16 languages.

-What are the main features of Tinkercad?
+What Are the Main Features of Tinkercad?

-Additionally, the software enables to add electronic circuits to 3D designs in order to create objects with light and movement.
+Additionally, the software allows you to add electronic circuits to 3D models in order to create objects with light and movement.
 The end result can even be simulated on the software to check how the components will respond in real life.
-Another capability of Tinkercad is to transform a 3D design into buildable brick models, similar to creating legos.
-Finally, for those that love Minecraft, you will be well served, as you will be able to make creations compatible with the application.
+Another feature of Tinkercad is its ability to transform a 3D design into buildable brick models, similar to creating Lego designs.
+Finally, Tinkercad is suitable for young learners, as it adheres to the ISTE (International Society for Technology in Education) standards.

 Therefore, Tinkercad can be used for a range of applications, including 3D printing.
 The 3D models can be saved in three different formats, STL, OBJ, and SVG.
 Once you have an STL file of your model, you can go on to using slicing software.
 Slicing software converts the 3D model into a series of thin layers and produces a G-code file containing instructions tailored to a specific type of printer.
 In other words, it is dividing the object into a stack of flat layers and describing these layers as linear movements of the 3D printer extruder.
 If you don’t have a 3D printer, you can also order your model via the online service offered by Tinkercad.
 You should also know that it can be exported in SVG format for laser cutting.